vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver.md

 exists other keys which represent all inclusion, permutation and copy constrain arguments.
 This .json will be finally used in the STARK proof generation, which will prove all the specified constrains.

+Another important key fields for debugging purposes are

+- `nCommitements`: which specifies the total number of commited polynomials.

+- `nConstants`: which specifies the total number of constant polynomials referenced in the PIL file.